Ithaca College in Elite Company for Environmental Leadership in Building Construction

 For more information on Ithaca College’s sustainability programs and practices, visit /sustainability/ or contact Marian Brown, special assistant to the provost for sustainability, at 607-274-3787 or email@example.com.

-Originally published in Media Relations: Ithaca College in Elite Company for Environmental Leadership in Building Construction.
+Originally published in IC News: Ithaca College in Elite Company for Environmental Leadership in Building Construction.